-- For set-associative cache, how to determine the best number of ways? - Using benchmarks and simulators (you did this in the project). - Be able to compute the AMATs like those in the table of the slide 53 of the "Cache Designs" lecture. - ► Also see the AMAT problem in Assignment 4. - ► Know the definition of 3 C's: Compulsory miss, Capacity miss and Conflict miss. - Compulsory misses are determined by program behaviors and are generally not affected by cache configurations. - Larger caches have fewer capacity misses. - More ways reduce conflict misses.
+- For set-associative cache, how to determine the best number of ways? - Using benchmarks and simulators (you did this in the project). - Be able to compute the AMATs like those in the table of the slide 53 of the "Cache Designs" lecture. - Also see the example problem. - ► Know the definition of 3 C's: Compulsory miss, Capacity miss and Conflict miss. - Compulsory misses are determined by program behaviors and are generally not affected by cache configurations. - Larger caches have fewer capacity misses. - More ways reduce conflict misses.